-Tim Chaffey, AiG–U.S., critiques two of the critical views popularized by liberal theologians that at least wrestle with some of the evidence.
+Tim Chaffey, AiG–US, critiques two of the critical views popularized by liberal theologians that at least wrestle with some of the evidence.

 The first few articles in our series on the Resurrection described the centrality of this doctrine to the Christian faith and explored many of the evidences that Jesus rose from the dead.
 The most recent article critiqued three alternative views raised by skeptics in attempts to deny this great miracle.
 Proponents of the mistaken identity, legend, and copycat views essentially ignore all of the evidence and push baseless theories instead.

 One of the infallible proofs of Christ’s Resurrection is the fact that He repeatedly appeared to people after being crucified.
-As demonstrated by the minimal facts, the vast majority of historians accept as fact that the disciples believed Jesus had appeared to them, which led to their bold proclamations that He had risen from the dead.
+As previously demonstrated, the vast majority of historians accept as fact that the disciples believed Jesus had appeared to them, which led to their bold proclamations that He had risen from the dead.
 Within the biblical worldview, the obvious explanation for these appearances is exactly what the Bible states—Jesus died, was buried, and then rose again (1 Corinthians 15:3–8).
 However, this conclusion does not sit well with liberal theologians and other skeptics and critics because of the obvious implications.
 That is, if Jesus rose from the dead as He predicted He would, then this event would confirm His teachings, and this is unacceptable for those who do not want to trust in Christ.1

 Throughout history individuals have experienced hallucinations, meaning that they have perceived someone or something to be present even though that person or thing was not objectively there.
 Hallucinations are common among certain types of drug users and among those who are grieving the loss of a loved one.
 The disciples were certainly grieving over the death of Christ, so critical theologians have argued that the disciples may have simply experienced hallucinations of Jesus, causing them to conclude that He had risen from the dead.
 This theory, or some variation of it, has actually been proposed by numerous critical scholars and currently is their leading alternate explanation to the Resurrection.